 “We the People of the United States, in Order to form a more perfect Union, establish Justice, insure domestic Tranquility, provide for the common defence, promote the general Welfare, and secure the Blessings of Liberty to ourselves and our Posterity, do ordain and establish this Constitution for the United States of America.” —Preamble to the Constitution of the United States

-In 1776, the Second Continental Congress appointed a committee representing the 13 newly sovereign states to draft a formal document of incorporation.
-On November 15th, 1777, the states approved the Articles of Confederation and Perpetual Union.
-The Articles, which maintained the maximal autonomy of the individual states, were finally ratified on March 1st, 1781, and “the United States in Congress assembled” became the Congress of the Confederation.
+In 1776, the Second Continental Congress appointed a committee representing the thirteen newly sovereign states to draft a formal document of incorporation.
+On November 15, 1777, the states approved the Articles of Confederation and Perpetual Union.
+The Articles, which maintained the maximal autonomy of the individual states, were finally ratified on March 1, 1781, and “the United States in Congress assembled” became the Congress of the Confederation.

 Returning focus to the issue of self-governance at the close of the Revolutionary War, it was evident to most American leaders that the Articles of Confederation between the states did not sufficiently ensure the interests and security of the Confederation.
-In September 1786, at the urging of 35-year old James Madison, 12 delegates from five states (New Jersey, New York, Pennsylvania, Delaware and Virginia) met in Annapolis, Maryland, to consider amendments to the Articles.
+In September 1786, at the urging of 35-year-old James Madison, twelve delegates from five states (New Jersey, New York, Pennsylvania, Delaware, and Virginia) met in Annapolis, Maryland, to consider amendments to the Articles.

-Those delegates called for representatives from every state to convene at the Pennsylvania State House in Philadelphia for full consideration of the revisions needed, and 12 states (Rhode Island declining) sent 55 delegates, a third of whom had signed the Declaration of Independence.
+Those delegates called for representatives from every state to convene at the Pennsylvania State House in Philadelphia for full consideration of the revisions needed, and twelve states (Rhode Island declining) sent fifty-five delegates, a third of whom had signed the Declaration of Independence.